rachanachetan/Tableau-Dashboards/Enchantments/README.md

 - The area of the Enchantments to visit
 - The number of people in the party

-Our team had to provide reccomendations for the above mentioned criteria and to answer these questions stated below:
+Our team had to provide recomendations for the above mentioned criteria and to answer the questions stated below:

 **Question 1.** What are the overall chances of winning the lottery based on 2021 results?